elizabeth-poggie/elizabeth-poggie/_content/notes/01-user-interfaces.md

 ## Intro

 Visual Studio Code is a free (lightweight) IDE for creating modern applications for platforms such as Android, iOS, Windows, and Web apps.
 You can download it [here](https://visualstudio.microsoft.com/vs/community/).

-Homework ⇒ Download it tonight && get comfortable with it.

 ## Extensions